programarivm/php-chess/docs/heuristics.md

 )
 ```

-The time domain and the spectrum domain are calculated by adding up its individual components, so this is how to obtain the space oscillations.
+The time domain and the spectrum domain are calculated by adding up their individual components.
+This is how to obtain the space oscillations by using time component number three.

 ```php
 print_r($sanSignal->timeComponent[3]);